MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/ona-person-query.md

 ---

-# Organizational network analysis person queries
+# Network person queries

-ONA person queries help you measure connectivity within an organization.
-In addition to the two influence metrics ([Influence](../use/metric-definitions.md#influence-define) and [Influence rank](../use/metric-definitions.md#influence-rank-define)), ONA person queries also offer the a selection of tie metrics, starting with [Diverse ties](../use/metric-definitions.md#diverse-ties-define) and [Strong ties](../use/metric-definitions.md#strong-ties-define).
+Network person queries help you measure connectivity within an organization.
+In addition to the two influence metrics ([Influence](../use/metric-definitions.md#influence-define) and [Influence rank](../use/metric-definitions.md#influence-rank-define)), Network person queries also offer the a selection of tie metrics, starting with [Diverse ties](../use/metric-definitions.md#diverse-ties-define) and [Strong ties](../use/metric-definitions.md#strong-ties-define).

-For basic information about these connectivity metrics, see their definitions in [Workplace Analytics metrics / ONA metrics](../use/metric-definitions.md#organizational-network-analysis-ona-metrics).
-For deeper descriptions of the connectivity metrics, see [ONA metrics](ona-metrics.md).
+For basic information about these connectivity metrics, see their definitions in [Workplace Analytics Network metrics](../use/metric-definitions.md#network-metrics).
+For deeper descriptions of the connectivity metrics, see [Network metrics](ona-metrics.md).

 ## Run a query to determine ties and influence

-You can use any of connectivity metrics in the ONA person query; in this example procedure, you will query for Influence or Influence rank.
+You can use any of connectivity metrics in the Network person query; in this example procedure, you will query for Influence or Influence rank.

 **Role** - Analyst